shukriadams/haku/README.md

 Building locally
 ----------------
 Please see phonegap.com for detailed build instructions.
+An example MSDOS build script for Android is included - run "build_phonegap_android_headless.bat MyHaku" to create an app called "MyHaku".
+This script is not intended for production use, but it should give you a good idea of how to set up the compilation process.